Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Introduction

 \begin{remark} The concept of a standard smooth structure is not well-defined in isolation.
 For instance, let $K3$ be the {\em $K3$ surface} with the standard smooth structure coming from being the zero-set of $w^4+x^4+y^4+x^4=0$ in $\mathbb{C}P^3$, and let $\mathbb{C}P^2$ be the standard complex projective plane.
 Then each of the connected sums\footnote{Given two $d$-manifolds $X$ and $Y$, their {\em connected sum}, written $X\# Y$ is formed by removing an open $d$-ball from each of $X$ and $Y$ and gluing them together along their resulting boundaries.
 We use $\#_k X$ to denote the $k$-fold connected sum of $X$ with copies of itself.
 The operation is independent of the $d$-ball removed from their summands.} $X_1 = \#_{3} \cpp \#_{20} \overline{\cpp}$ and $X_2 = K3 \# \overline{\cpp}$ inherits a standard smooth structure from their summands.
-It is known that $X_1\cong_{\mathrm{TOP}}X_2$ but $X_1\not\cong_{\mathrm{DIFF}}X_2$ \cite{kronheimerMrowka-K3CP2}, meaning $X_1$ is exotic with respect to $X_2$ and vice versa. \end{remark}
+It is known that $X_1\cong_{\mathrm{TOP}}X_2$ but $X_1\not\cong_{\mathrm{DIFF}}X_2$ \cite{kronheimerMrowka-K3CP2}, meaning $X_1$ is exotic with respect to $X_2$ and vice versa.
+The smallest triangulations of two $4$-manifolds that are known to be homeomorphic, but not diffeomorphic, are {\em ideal triangulations} (i.e.\ triangulations of manifolds with non-empty boundary where the boundary is given by a neighbourhood of a vertex) with $10$ pentachora \cite{Burke-SoftwareJoCGver}.
+The authors are not aware of any triangulations of closed $4$-manifolds which are homeomorphic, but not diffeomorphic, and which are not simply formed from a connected sum of ‘standard’ well-known manifolds (such as $X_1$ and $X_2$ above). \end{remark}

 Cairns \cite{Cairns-TriangulationsC1-35,Cairns-Triangulations61} and Whitehead \cite{Whitehead-C1complexes} show that every smooth $n$-manifold can be triangulated, that is, admits a piecewise-linear (PL) structure.
-Moreover, every PL $n$-manifold for $n\leq 6$ admits a compatible smooth structure which is unique up to diffeomorphism \cite{HirschMazur,Munkres-Smoothing}.
+Moreover, every PL $n$-manifold for $n\leq 6$ admits a compatible smooth structure which is unique up to diffeomorphism~\cite{HirschMazur,Munkres-Smoothing}.
 Hence, there is a bijective correspondence between isotopy classes of smooth and PL structures on 4-manifolds, and so we speak of smooth and PL structures on a 4-manifold interchangeably.